Guests enjoy themselves and eat Wiener Schnitzel at the Heurigen

 You can get coffee everywhere nowadays.
 But real Viennese coffee house culture can only be found in Vienna.
 It's about more than coffee – it's about an attitude towards life.
 UNESCO takes the same view and added Viennese coffee house culture to its list of intangible cultural heritage in 2011.

-Enjoy your breakfast at Café Sperl or at Café Schwarzenberg.
+Start your culinary adventure with breakfast at Café Sperl or at Café Schwarzenberg.

 • Lunch